steviecurran/bin-data/README.md

-# Bin the data in a scatter plot
+# Plot of binned data

 Will bin the data either by equally spaced bins or by an equal number of datapoints in each bin (quantile binning).